sandeep-2601/sandeep-2601/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as a Python Developer
+- 🔭 I’m currently working as a Java Developer
-- 🌱 I’m currently learning React and AWS
+- 🌱 I’m currently learning SpringBoot and AWS
 - 👯 I’m looking to collaborate on full stack web development applications
 - 📫 How to reach me: kp.sandeep884@gmail.com